makerdao/community/governance/votes/Executive vote - August 31, 2022.md

 As per this successful governance [poll](https://vote.makerdao.com/polling/QmahjYA2#poll-detail), [Maker Teleport (formerly known as Maker Wormhole)](https://forum.makerdao.com/t/introducing-maker-wormhole/11550) will be launched on Optimism and Arbitrum with a 1 basis point fee.

-The Maker Teleport initiative will be bringing canonical DAI capability onto L2 domains.
+The Maker Teleport initiative will bring canonical DAI capability onto L2 domains.

 For more details, please read the [Signal Request from which the passed governance poll spawned off](https://forum.makerdao.com/t/signal-request-launch-maker-teleport-with-1-basis-point-fee/15109) and the [Maker Teleport: Oracle Launch Configuration post](https://forum.makerdao.com/t/maker-teleport-oracle-launch-configuration/17471).
 Forum threads related to the Teleport initiative can be found [here](https://forum.makerdao.com/tag/teleport).